Leadership in Housing,

 - 2 buildings – the Star Apartments that is completed and Six Four Nine Lofts that’s currently in construction – house and will house community clinics run by the Department of Health Services and the LA Christian Health Centers, respectively.
 This provides the community with clean, dignified, welcoming, and professional spaces to come to for primary care, mental health, and linkages to housing and supportive services that will ultimately help more people exit homelessness and move into permanent homes.

-- In our 30 years of service to the community, the Trust currently has nearly 2,000 who call a Trust building their home, and thousands more who have passed through these buildings on the way to more independent living.
+- In our more than 30 years of service to the community, the Trust currently has nearly 2,000 people who call a Trust building their home, and thousands more who have passed through these buildings on the way to more independent living.

-- Developed the first modular building (Star Apartments) since the 1970’s, which has helped lay the groundwork for more prefab and modular buildings in the City of Los Angeles.
+- The Trust developed the first modular building in LA (Star Apartments) since the 1970’s, which has helped lay the groundwork for more prefab and modular buildings in the City of Los Angeles.